wejlab/jlabwiki/docs/manuscript_checklist.md

 # Manuscript Submission Checklist
-When working on a manuscript to submit to a journal, these are the ideal tasks that should be completed prior to submission.
-Some circumstances might necessitate adaptation, in which case, please talk to Evan about adapting any of the below items.
+When working on a manuscript to submit to a journal, these tasks should be completed prior to submission.
+Chat with Evan if your circumstances necessitate adaptation.

 ## Manuscript
 - [ ] Written and styled according to Journal Guidelines